flyCouch/KLP_CSH_Polymer_Stone_PriorArt/KLP_CSH_Polymer_Stone_PriorArt.md

 ## License and Ownership

-This document and the described process are licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+This document and the described process are licensed under the **Creative Commons Attribution 4.0 International License (CC BY-SA 4.0)**.
 The inventor intends to license the use of this entire formulation and process **Royalty-Free** for the benefit of global sustainable construction, while maintaining all intellectual property rights and ownership of the original invention.